-We’ve derived the basic formulas for the areas of regular shapes like triangles, rectangles, parallelograms and circles.
+We've derived the basic formulas for the areas of regular shapes like triangles, rectangles, parallelograms and circles.
 But how do we proceed when presented with an irregular shape?
-We’ll explore two approaches in this post.
+We'll explore two approaches in today's lesson.

 Find the area of the shaded shape in the following drawing:

 The Standard Approach